ibm-cloud-docs/event-notifications/en-release-notes.md

 Looking for {{site.data.keyword.cloud_notm}} status, platform announcements, security bulletins, or maintenance notifications?
 See [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status?selected=status).
 {: note}

+## 08 June 2026
+{: #event-notifications-Jun082026}
+{: release-note}

+Streamlined guided flow for topic creation
+:  {{site.data.keyword.en_short}} now provides a unified guided flow that enables you to create a topic, configure filters and conditions for events, and set up subscriptions to notify users—all in a single streamlined workflow.
+For more information, see [Creating a topic](/docs/event-notifications?topic=event-notifications-en-create-en-topic).

 ## 11 May 2026
 {: #event-notifications-May112026}